 About halfway through the show, Rose tossed out the name of Sigmund Freud, and something very strange happened.
 Everyone froze.
 The freeze lasted but a mere half-second or so, but it was palpable.
 Then the eye-shifting began.
 It, too, lasted but a mere half-second, but was enough to telegraph the frantic message, "Who's going to field this one?"

-As it became clear he was destined to be alone in this matter, Dr. Peter J. Gay Emeritus Professor of History at Yale University, cultural historian, Freud biographer, and, although not identified as such, a graduate of Western New England Institute for Psychoanalysis, and the author of the introductory commentary for W. W. Norton & Co.'s paperback edition of The Standard Edition of Freud's complete works snagged the ball.
+As it became clear he was destined to be alone in this matter, Dr. Peter J. Gay Emeritus Professor of History at Yale University, cultural historian with almost two dozen scholarly books to his credit among which is a definitive Freud biography Freud: A Life for Our Time, and, although not identified as such, a graduate of Western New England Institute for Psychoanalysis, and the author of the introductory commentary for W. W. Norton & Co.'s paperback edition of The Standard Edition of Freud's complete works snagged the ball.

 Knowing, I suspect, he was treading on treacherous ground, Dr. Gay carefully reminded the panel and the television audience that Freud's theories are so much a part of our everyday lives and language that, almost without being aware of it, we think and speak of ourselves as functioning humans in Freudian terms.
 He acknowledged that psychoanalytic theory is today largely out of favor with the scientific community, but then pointed out the immensely enriching mega-changes in almost all domains of human endeavor since the turn of the 20th century for which that theory has been responsible.